wp-plugins/gallery-images/readme.txt

 **Thumbnails View  -  Image Gallery**

 This view shows your images like thumbnail.
 As you click  they open in lightbox, and you can scroll them. there is not any text with it, only it’s title.

+**Justified  -  Image Gallery**

+Justified view allows you to represent your images and videos in a little sizes each next to other like a horizontal line or tape.
+By hovering on them, appears the title of the image/video.
+Clicking on the image / video it opens in lightbox, giving a beautiful view to them.

 ### If you think, that you found a bug in our [WordPress Image Gallery](http://huge-it.com/wordpress-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).